 How soon will these benefits show depends on how regularly you do your twice-a-day 15-minute session.
 Some people notice the benefits within days, others in a few weeks’ time.

-If you are serious about getting clear and lasting benefits from meditation, I would really recommend trying Emily Fletcher’s ZIVA Technique.
+The meditation procedure described above is a combination of techniques I’ve learned from several different teachers, such as Emily Fletcher, Dawson Church (author of ‘Bliss Brain’ and ‘Mind to Matter’), Deepak Chopra, or Arthur Brown.
+If you are serious about getting clear and lasting benefits from meditation, I would really recommend following an experienced teacher, such as Emily Fletcher, who teaches the ZIVA Technique.
 This is what I practice and what has given me some very real results (mentioned further down).

 Ziva Technique is a meditation technique based on ancient meditation practices, but designed for people with busy minds and busy lives.